rahulnedunuri/cse15l-lab-reports/lab-report-2-week-3.md

 - this list variable is also used when the query contains "/search"; this behavior will be explained further below!

 ```
+// the following will execute if "/add" is detected in the query of the url
 System.out.println("Path: " + url.getPath());
 String[] parameters = url.getQuery().split("=");
 list.add(parameters[1]);